unfunco/hastheresamaygoneyet.com/README.md

 [![Build Status](https://travis-ci.org/unfunco/hastheresamaygoneyet.com.svg?branch=master)](https://travis-ci.org/unfunco/hastheresamaygoneyet.com)

-Waiting for the final moments of Theresa May's disastrous time as leader of the Conservative and Unionist Party and Prime Minister of the United Kingdom.
+Waiting for the final moment of Theresa May's disastrous stint as leader of the Conservative and Unionist Party and Prime Minister of the United Kingdom.

 ## License